IanFletcher1Spatial/strigo-lab-exercises/run-a-workspace-with-fme-server/exercise.md

 #### 1. Login to FME Server

+You can access FME Server in a web browser at http://localhost.

 Your browser should have auto-saved your FME Server credentials.
 If not, please enter them and click Login:

 | Username | Password     |